KXBR (Missouri): History

 On June 1, 1973, the Watkins Investment Company filed an application with the Federal Communications Commission (FCC) to build a new radio station in Greenfield, which was granted on November 13, 1973.
 It signed on in March 1974 as KRFG "Radio Free Greenfield", broadcasting with 2.35 kW effective radiated power from a transmitter 2.7 mi outside of Greenfield.
 In October 1976, it began being broadcast on 10-watt translator K296AS at 107.1 MHz transmitting from atop the Sunvilla Tower on the campus of Southwest Missouri State University in Springfield, owned by attorney Kent Wooldridge; the station was already being rebroadcast into the Stockton area.
 As KRFG, the station had a mixed format with album-oriented rock programs during the evening but lighter fare during the day, as well as local high school and Missouri Tigers football.
 In 1981, Watkins attempted to obtain permission to move the station to Springfield proper, which was denied by the FCC the next year.

 Beginning in 1976, Sunvilla Tower housed a translator for KRFG.

 In 1984, the Mach Broadcasting Company acquired KRFG for $165,000.
 Mach was owned by Mark Allen, a former radio announcer in Denver and Springfield.
 The station's call sign changed to KORX upon closure of the sale, though the format remained rock.
 A year later, Mach sold KORX to Burkett H. and Elizabeth Wamsley, doing business as Coppertone Communications, for $300,000.
 Coppertone also owned KCKX in Stayton, Oregon.
 Watkins would later sue Allen and the Wamsleys.

-On July 15, 1986, KORX went off the air, and Coppertone announced it would file for bankruptcy liquidation; the Wamsleys had invested in a studio in Springfield but were unable to shake the hard rock imae that KRFG had originally cultivated, losing their life savings in the process.
+On July 15, 1986, KORX went off the air, and Coppertone announced it would file for bankruptcy liquidation; the Wamsleys had invested in a studio in Springfield but were unable to shake the hard rock image that KRFG had originally cultivated, losing their life savings in the process.
 Founding owner Watkins had sued Allen for $120,000 owed on a promissory note, money Allen was to receive from Coppertone; when the station was taken out of service, Watkins expanded the suit to include Coppertone as a defendant, seeking recovery of station equipment.